Skip to content

 Best Practices Aren't Always Right

-We tested an initial case form using industry best practices: single-column, many pages .
-This usually makes filling out a form online less overwhelming.
-Turns out that layout doesn’t work for officers who need to review large amounts of information.
-We opted for a familiar layout mirroring the paper forms people mail in to USCIS, which made people happy.
+One of our usability tests involved a web form using industry best practices: single-column, many pages.
+This layout usually makes filling out forms less overwhelming.
+Turns out this pattern doesn’t work when officers need to review large amounts of information at a glance.
+We opted for a familiar layout mirroring the paper forms that applicants mail to USCIS.

 The updated case editing UI utilizes a card based interface to display applicant case data